dafny-lang/dafny/docs/_includes/Types.md

   DatatypeMemberDecl { "|" DatatypeMemberDecl } [ ";" ]
 ````

+TODO: This section and particularly the subsections need rewriting using
+the leasst and greatest terminology, and to make the text fit better into
+the overall reference manual.

 Whereas Dafny insists that there is a way to construct every inductive
 datatype value from the ground up, Dafny also supports
 _co-inductive datatypes_, whose constructors are evaluated lazily, and